websanco/liferay-learn/docs/dxp/7.x/en/content-authoring-and-management/collections-and-collection-pages/creating-collections.md

 # Creating Collections

-You can create *Manual* or *Dynamic* Collections.
+You can create *Manual* and *Dynamic* Collections.
 For more information, see [About Collections and Collection Pages](./about-collections-and-collection-pages.md).

 ## Creating a Manual Collection